About Burnbrae - holiday cottages in the Scottish Borders

 The varied bird life which can be viewed from Burnbrae cottages continues to amaze me.
 We have a couple of resident heron which can often be observed fishing in our stream.
 A multitude of swifts, martins and swallows soar and swoop catching the insects then use our buildings to build their nests each year.
 We have resident finches, tits, siskins, robins, sparrows, (tree and house), buzzards, oyster catchers.
 A great spotted woodpecker has brought its young to feed on the feeder outside Begrum cottage regularly for the last few years.
 We also have a sparrow hawk and red kites which are often seen from our conservatories, patios and garden.

 My relaxation is tending the cottage and house gardens.
 I gain much pleasure from harvesting vegetables and flowers which I have grown.
 I try to do this as organically as a plot of this size and my time allows.
+We have also been very lucky to be given some honey bees and hopefully next year will be harvesting honey.
+The honey bees are sited well away from the holiday cotages in a nearby field.

 I enjoy taking photos so many of the photos on this site were taken by me.